 Trump unveils $10B Gaza pledge as global donors back plan: 'Every dollar spent is an investment'

-WASHINGTON, DC: President Donald Trump announced on Thursday, February 19, that the United States will pledge $10 billion to his newly convened 'Board of Peace', though he did not specify how the funds will be allocated.
+WASHINGTON, DC: President Donald Trump announced on Thursday, February 19, that the United States would pledge $10 billion to his newly convened 'Board of Peace', though he did not specify how the funds would be allocated.

 The announcement came during the board’s inaugural meeting, which brought together representatives from more than 40 countries and observers from over a dozen others.